 \section{Introduction}

-The abundance of UV-bright galaxies is a key quantity for understanding the critical physical processes shaping galaxy evolution, particularly at early cosmic times, from cosmic dawn to the epoch of Hydrogen reionization \citep[see][and references within]{robertson_galaxy_2022}.
-The rest-frame UV luminosity function (UVLF), which details the number density of UV-bright galaxies, is a powerful probe of the intricate dynamics responsible for star formation efficiency driven by supernovae and active galactic nuclei (AGN) feedback, dust attenuation, and the build-up of dark matter halos (e.g. \citealt{somerville_semi-analytic_2008, bower_what_2012, finkelstein_candels_2012}).
+The abundance of UV-bright galaxies is a key quantity for understanding the critical physical processes shaping galaxy evolution, particularly at early cosmic times, from cosmic dawn to the epoch of hydrogen reionization \citep[see][and references within]{robertson_galaxy_2022}.
+The rest-frame UV luminosity function (UVLF), which details the number density of UV-bright galaxies, is a powerful probe of the intricate dynamics responsible for star formation efficiency driven by supernova and active galactic nucleus (AGN) feedback, dust attenuation, and the buildup of dark matter halos (e.g. \citealt{somerville_semi-analytic_2008, bower_what_2012, finkelstein_candels_2012}).

-The \textit{Hubble Space Telescope (HST)} has been used for over a decade to find UV-bright galaxy candidates when the universe was as young as $\sim$ 400 million years old ($z\sim11$).
+The \textit{Hubble Space Telescope (HST)} has been used for over a decade to find UV-bright galaxy candidates when the Universe was as young as $\sim$ 400 million years old ($z\sim11$).
 Deep legacy surveys pioneering this search include the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{grogin_candels_2011,koekemoer_candels_2011}, the Hubble Ultra Deep Field \citealt{bouwens_discovery_2010,oesch_z_2010,ellis_abundance_2013}, and the Hubble Frontier Fields (HFF; \citealt{lotz_frontier_2017}).

 A complimentary method to find bright galaxy candidates that may not be fully sampled by deep surveys covering the same area in contiguous fields are the pure-parallel programs such as the WFC3 Infrared Spectroscopic Parallel survey \citep[WISP;][]{atek_wfc3_2010}, the Brightest of Reionizing Galaxies Survey \citep[BoRG;][]{trenti_brightest_2011}, and the Hubble Infrared Pure Parallel Imaging Extragalactic Survey \citep[HIPPIES;][]{yan_probing_2011}.
 The pure-parallel observations provide completely independent, uncorrelated observations that reduce the uncertainty due to cosmic variance from $\gtrsim$20\% to $<$1\%, thus providing an ideal complement to similar-depth surveys in a single pointing (\citealt{trenti_cosmic_2008,bradley_brightest_2012,trenti_overdensities_2012,schmidt_luminosity_2014,trapp_framework_2022}).